Stay in These New West Coast Hotels for Instagram-Worthy Escapes

 Conrad Los Angeles

-Now accepting reservations for stays starting June 15, this downtown Hilton hotel is housed in a Frank Gehry-designed building reimagined for the modern traveler.
-It’s located directly across the street from Walt Disney Concert Hall and will feature a rooftop bar, pool, and more.
+Now accepting reservations, this new downtown Hilton hotel is housed in a Frank Gehry-designed building reimagined for the modern traveler.
+It’s located directly across the street from Walt Disney Concert Hall and features a rooftop bar, pool, and more.
 Renderings show contemporary furnishes with luxurious textures.
-Celebrity chef José Andrés will helm the onsite dining experiences.
+Celebrity chef José Andrés helms the onsite dining experiences.

 Downtown L.A.
 Proper